M3NA/BT-ScreenLock/README.md

 # BT-ScreenLock
-Lock And Unlock your Screen When your Bluetooth device is available
+Lock And Unlock your Screen When your Bluetooth device is available ss sdf